 This is the easiest bit.
-The blue light will be dim when power is first applied, then remain dimmed with the Klimax Twin in standby mode.
-When a signal is detected the light brightens up as the amplifier is enabled.
-If the amplifier needs to protect itself it will shut down entirely for a few seconds and dim the light.
+The blue light will flash for a few seconds when power is first applied, then remain dimmed with the Klimax in standby mode.
+When a signal is detected the light brightens up as the main power supply and amplifier are enabled.
+If the amplifier needs to protect itself it will shut down entirely for a few seconds and flash the light.
 There is no half way current limiting; the amplifier can either do what is required of it or it will shut down entirely.
 The amplifier will revert to standby 10 minutes after the input signal is removed.
-To operate the Klimax Twin, select a source on your preamp, wait a couple of seconds for the Klimax Twin to power up, then sit back and enjoy it.
+To operate the Klimax, select a source on your preamp, wait a couple of seconds for the Klimax to power up, then sit back and enjoy it.